A. J. Sass: Ana on the Edge

 Sass' debut novel follows twelve-year-old Ana-Marie Jin, the reigning U.S. Juvenile figure skating champion, as Ana navigates old and new friendships, the financial hardships of elite figure skating, and a newly discovered non-binary gender identity.
 It was published by Little, Brown Books for Young Readers on October 20, 2020, and received a starred review from Booklist.
 Ana on the Edge went on to be named a Booklist Editors' Choice: Books for Youth, 2020 selection, an American Library Association 2021 Rainbow List Top 10 for Young Readers title, a selection in the Chicago Review of Books Notable List of Debut Books by Trans, Non-binary, and Gender Non-conforming Authors, and was named to the New York Public Library's "Favorite Trans, Nonbinary, and GNC Titles of 2020.
 It also received a favorable review in The New York Times Book Review.

 Ellen Outside the Lines

 Sass' second novel features Ellen Katz, an autistic thirteen-year-old, who is attempting to regain a long-time friendship on a class trip to Barcelona, Spain.
 It explores Spanish and Catalan culture, as well as queer and Jewish identity.
 Ellen Outside the Lines released on March 22, 2022, from Little, Brown Books for Young Readers.

-Camp QUILTBAG*
+Camp QUILTBAG

-Co-authored with Nicole Melleby, Camp QUILTBAG* is a story about twelve-year-old Abigail Rabb and thirteen-year-old Kai Lindquist, who are attending a summer camp for queer youth for vastly different reasons.
+Co-authored with Nicole Melleby, Camp QUILTBAG is a story about twelve-year-old Abigail Rabb and thirteen-year-old Kai Lindquist, who are attending a summer camp for queer youth for vastly different reasons.
 They make a pact to help themselves settle in at camp, all while navigating their queer identities and a competition pitting cabin against cabin.
-It is scheduled to be released by Algonquin Young Readers in spring 2023.
+It was released by Algonquin Young Readers on March 21, 2023.
+It was named an American Library Association 2024 Rainbow List Top 10 for Young Readers title.